Product

 ltv6

-We can see that in 12 months, it’s fallen by 25%, and all the changes have generally been within 20% over the past 24 months.
-So setting a goal to increase it by 50% in the next two months probably wouldn’t be very reasonable.
+We can see that it’s fallen by 25% in 12 months, and all the changes have generally been within 20% over the past 24 months.
+So, setting a goal to increase it by 50% in the next two months probably wouldn’t be very reasonable.

-But a goal to get it up 10% each month would be more in line with what’s possible.
+However, a goal to get it up 10% each month would be more in line with what’s possible.

 What’s your customer lifetime value?